 Few steps more (liberty square): Is this for real?!

 Yes, we were awestruck in a significant level.
-Why? because I saw this landmark in photos so many times already and not even a single photo gave enough justice in showing how grand it is!
+Why? because I saw this landmark in photos so many times already and not even a single photo gave enough justice in showing how grand it is (not even ours)!
 The place was literally HUGE and expansive, which could attest that the place is being dedicated to a very significant person.
 A little research in Google, I learned that Chiang Kai Shek was the former president of the Republic of China.

 Hangzhou Xiao Long Bao